react-dropzone/react-dropzone/examples/Fullscreen/Readme.md

-Wrap the whole app into the dropzone.
+You can wrap the whole app into the dropzone.
+This will make the whole app a Dropzone target.

 ```
 class FullScreen extends React.Component {